maverick8675309/seaid-framework/README.md

 ## Overview

-The **Scalable Explainable Artificial Intelligence and Deep Learning (SEAID) Framework** is an ongoing graduate research project focused on developing a reusable decision-support framework for higher education.
+The **Student Explainable Artificial Intelligence and Deep Learning (SEAID) Framework** is an ongoing graduate research project focused on developing a reusable decision-support framework for higher education.

 Unlike traditional student success projects that focus on a single predictive model, SEAID integrates machine learning, deep learning, explainable AI, and educational data mining into a scalable architecture designed for deployment across multiple institutions and educational datasets.